 Sometimes I can’t help it.
 I hear ‘self-love’ and my eyes roll.
-You too?

 2) Self-Love is NOT selfish.

 It appears selfish sometimes because of people using self-love as an excuse to act anyway or do anything they want regardless of the impact it has on others.

 True self-love is the furthest thing from selfish though.